thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-best-practices.md

 ## Provide free, friendly content

-As a best practice, send free content to the recommendations row.
+As a best practice, consider sending free content to the recommendations row.
+After the user opens your app, then you can push more premium/paid content.

 Your app should not harass, hard sell, or recommend inappropriate content.
 Doing so will result in potential blacklisting of your app.
-After the user opens your app, then you can push more premium/paid content.

 ## Next steps